Patt126/Ising/README.md

 # Ising Model Simulation in C++ with OpenMP and CUDA

 This project is an implementation of the Ising model simulation using C++.
 It models the magnetic dipole moments of atomic "spins" on a lattice that are either in one of two states (+1 or -1).
 The spins are arranged in a grid, and the model can simulate phase transitions for ferromagnetic materials.
-Originally developed with parallel computing techniques using OpenMP, this simulation has now been augmented with NVIDIA's CUDA technology to leverage the massive parallelism of modern GPUs.

 ## Features